palantir/atlasdb/docs/source/configuration/external_timelock_service_configs/timelock_server_config.rst

 This is done for performance reasons: consider that if we maintained a global timestamp across all clients, then requests from each of these clients would need to all be synchronized.

+As far as the TimeLock Server is concerned, a client is created on the first request a user makes for the namespace in question.

 Cluster
 -------